NekoSuneAI/nekosuneai-public/README.md

-# nekosuneai-public
+# NekoSuneAI

-Public Code for NekoSuneAI
+NekoSuneAI is a VRChat AI BOT